CJ - Criminal Justice

 CJ 855.
 Seminar on Juvenile Justice (3).

-An analysis of the criminal justice process as related to the youthful offender.
-Emphasizes functional components, such as training of corrections personnel, community coordination for delinquency prevention and control, police-school relations, and ethical, administrative and operational aspects of juvenile justice agencies.
+Analyzes the criminal justice process as related to the youthful offender.
+Emphasizes functional components such as training of corrections personnel, community coordination for delinquency prevention and control, police-school relations, and ethical, administrative and operational aspects of juvenile justice agencies.

 CJ 861.
 Police Administration (3).